ArchFwin/dotfiles/config/Readme.md

 The vimrc and zshrc files get saved to $HOME/.{vim,zsh}rc respectively.

-The yaourtrc file gets saved to /etc/yaourtrc.
+The makepkg.conf, pacman.conf and yaourtrc files get saved to /etc/.